Meet the Team

 Board Member

-Krista has been an educator for 31 years and currently teaches a newcomer program for refugees who have recently arrived to the U.S. She is an English Language Specialist with training in reading intervention as well as a trained Mindfulness practitioner.
-Krista is also a volunteer at the satellite location of the River City Food Bank that serves many refugee families.
+Krista has been an educator for 33 years, most recently teaching a newcomer program for newly arrived refugee students.
+She is an English Language Development Specialist with training in reading intervention as well as a trained Mindfulness practitioner.
+Newly retired from the classroom, she now oversees a grant that serves Afghan refugee students and their families, and conducts teacher training and coaching.
+Krista frequently volunteers at a satellite location of the River City Food Bank that serves refugee families.
 Krista’s strong bonds and relationships with refugee families have fueled her passion and commitment to serve this growing community.
 She is honored and proud to support the efforts of Starting Point for Refugee Children.

 Allen Moy